anrayliu/pyvidplayer/README.md

 # pyvidplayer
-An extremely easy to use module that plays videos on Pygame
+An extremely easy to use module that plays videos on Pygame.

 BaralTech has a good tutorial ---> https://www.youtube.com/watch?v=Xu8SLkvFq8I&ab_channel=BaralTech

 # updated!
 This actually got more users than I thought, so I felt obligated to improve it a bit.
-Hang tight while I type up the new docs

 changes:
 - a fallback resizing function since the one ffpyplayer uses is very buggy